domitix/CleverWeather/README.md

    * **main.c** runs the RIOT app.
 Use publisher command to start publishing random messages in a topic of your choice.
 * RSMB
    * **config.conf** is the configuration file of RSMB.
+* LoRa
+   * **main.c** RIOT app that connects to TTN using LoRaWAN protocol.
+Use "loramac publisher" command to start publishing random messages.
 * Gateway
    * **PythonGateway.py** connects to RSMB and sends the messages received to the hub.
+   * **TTNGateway.py** connects to TTN and sens messages received to the hub.
+   * **TTNconfigurations.ini** configuration file for TTNGateway.py.
+Remember to fill it before running TTNGateway.py.

 ## Requirements